QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

 One of my colleagues, Sam Davies, recently gave a presentation on functional reactive programming in iOS (For those of you who are interested, a recording of the talk is available from the BrisTech YouTube channel, [here](https://www.youtube.com/watch?v=1-YhrLIyRXs).).
 The concepts introduced in that talk were very interesting, so I was inspired to investigate how you might go about implementing them in the Javascript world.
 This blog post describes the results of that investigation.

 So what is functional reactive programming (FRP)?
-Reactive programming has been described as a paradigm orientated around data flows and the propagation of change.
+Reactive programming can be described as a paradigm orientated around data flows and the propagation of change.
 The aim of this concept is to make it easier to express dynamic data flows.
 As one part of your data model changes, that change should automatically propagate through your model, potentially changing other parts of it.

 An example of this would be a modern spreadsheet program.
 Spreadsheet cells can contain both literal values, or formulas such as "=B1+C1" that are evaluated based on other cells.
 Whenever the value of the other cells change, the value of the formula is automatically updated.